kai824/tp/docs/UserGuide.md

 * Executing any valid command will reset the last executed command to the command that was just executed.
 * Editing the command shown without execution will not change the previous and next executed commands.
 * After editing the command shown, navigating to previous or next executed commands will discard any edits done (these edits will not be maintained when navigating back).
+* Navigating past commands requires the command box to be in focus.

 ### Exiting the program: `exit`